 Service Lamp Corporation has specialized in commercial lighting for over 30 years.
-Offices, schools, warehouses and retail buildings account for 60% of commercial floorspace and about 60% of energy consumed.
+Offices, schools, warehouses and retail buildings account for 60% of commercial floorspace and about 60% of energy consumed in the United States.
 Approximately 22% of the energy used in buildings is used for lighting.
 Service Lamp provides ROM support, group relamping, lighting fixture retrofit, and lighting design for commercial, hospitality, industrial and retail applications.

 Commercial Lighting Projects